 - Sold in substantial quantities in the commercial marketplace; and

-- Offered to the government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and
+- Offered to the government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace.

-There are 5 Maturity Levels (ML) to the CMMC.
-For all CMMC levels, your organization must be able to show sufficiency based on a least 2 of the forms of objective evidence from:
+There are three CMMC levels.
+For all CMMC levels, your organization must be able to show sufficiency based on a least two of the forms of objective evidence from:

 - Interviews – a written or spoken interview with the person implementing, performing, or supporting the function or process related to the CMMC practice.